t0-ot/Amelia-Announcer-for-TF2/README.md

 <img align=right src="https://static.wikia.nocookie.net/axl-univers-world/images/c/c9/Smol_Ame.png" />

-Ever dreamed of Amelia Watson as your Announcer in TF2?
+Ever dreamed of Amelia Watson as your announcer in TF2?
 Well, wait no more!
 You can now live your Ame Announcer dreams with this pack!

-This Announcer pack uses the announcer voicelines from Paladins.
+This announcer pack uses Ame's Announcer lines from Paladins.

   - ## `What to expect?`
-    - General Resp (Setup, End, Overtime Etc...)
+    - General Resp (Setup, End, Overtime, Etc...)
     - Payload
     - Control Point
     - KS Acknowledgment